Freddie Mac Moderate Rehab Loans

 Loans are interest-only during rehab

-Requires additional documentation including: Freddie Mac Disbursement Agreement, Disbursement Servicing Agreement, Operating Deficit Agreement & Completion Guaranty for 80% of approved budget and all work initiated, construction scope, budget and schedule
+Requires additional documentation including Freddie Mac Disbursement Agreement, Disbursement Servicing Agreement, Operating Deficit Agreement & Completion Guaranty for 80% of the approved budget and all work initiated, construction scope, budget, and schedule

 Requires a Property Condition Report, which needs to provide an opinion on whether the construction plan can be completed within the set budget and schedule